jcodwell/Scala/README.md

 # Scala
-This Repsoitory contains Code from some of the projects I have done using scala.
+This Repsoitorycontains Code from some of the projects I have done using scala.